apache/incubator-quarks/JAVA_SUPPORT.md

 # Edgent Java support

-As documented in (DEVELOPMENT.md) Edgent development is performed using Java 8 but Java 7 and Android is supported through use of retrolambda to build specific jars.
+The Edgent runtime is supported on all Java 8 SE, Java 7 SE, and Android platforms with the exceptions noted below.

-Building a release `ant release` produces three sets of Jars under
-* target/java8 - Java 8 SE
-* target/java7 - Java 7 SE
-* target/android - Android

-[WIP] Building a release `./gradlew release` produces three sets of Jars under
+An Edgent binary release bundle has a directory for each of the target platforms.
+Each target platform directory contains a set of jars for that platform
-* build/distributions/java8 - Java 8 SE
+* java8 - Java 8 SE
-* build/distributions/java7 - Java 7 SE
+* java7 - Java 7 SE
-* build/distributions/android - Android
+* android - Android

+When building an Edgent release (`./gradlew release`) the above platform directories are in `build/distributions`.
+See (DEVELOPMENT.md) for more information.

 This page documents which jars are expected to work in each environment.